 The Hub Scrub Project - Revising and Refreshing Old Hubs

-73When I worked at a corporation, every project had to have a name, so we would all know what we were talking about.
-This project will be called the Hub Scrub, and I will be scrubbing my hubs and cleaning them.
-Why am I scrubbing my hubs when I just finished writing and publishing them recently?
+When I worked at a corporation, every project had to have a name, so we would all know what we were talking about.
+This project will be called the Hub Scrub, since we will be scrubbing our hubs to clean them.

 Purpose of the Hub Scrub